rerobots/docs/pages/hardshare/tutorials/esp32.md

 docker cp espidf-hello-world 5baec5c80e45:/root/
 ```

-Now, in the terminal that is attached to the container
+Now, in the terminal that is attached to the container,

 ```bash
 cd /root/espidf-hello-world